|

 - Details pane

-displays information (details) about what is selected above.
+displays information (details) about what is selected.

 - Details view